akoen/notes/content/notes/hello_world.md

 <!--quoteend-->

 > It’s worth noting how the experiment suggests we feel about algorithms that are right most of the time.
-We end up believing that they always have superior judgement.
+We end up believing that they always have superior judgment.
 >
 > — [§Hannah Fry]({{< relref "hannah_fry" >}})